 Known Health Impacts of Unsafe Materials

 As you might expect, some testing has occurred surrounding materials and coatings used in pots.
 These tests have returned results that indicate some materials and coatings are not safe and may be more toxic than they first appeared.

 For example, ample evidence now shows that Teflon (polytetrafluoroethylene or PTFE) can cause toxic fumes when heated above 572° F. This can make Teflon coatings toxic to those who work in kitchens on a regular basis.
 Teflon is also known to contain perfluorooctanoic acid (PFOA), which has been linked to several forms of cancer through regular exposure.

-Some tests have also indicated of minor link between aluminum cookware and Alzheimer’s disease.
+Some tests have also indicated of a minor link between aluminum cookware and Alzheimer’s disease.
 However, expert groups like the Alzheimer’s Association have actively indicated that this link is not confirmed.
 Also, the testing that established this link remains controversial.

 In the hunt for high-quality, safe, and non-toxic cookware, the search can feel endless.

 Fortunately, there are a few major brands today that have built all of their products with you and your family’s safety in mind.

 These are just a few of these popular brands that you should consider when moving on from your older pan set.